 M2 – Euclid (launch 2020)

 The UK is also making a significant contribution to ESA’s first Large Class mission to explore Jupiter and its moons, JUICE, planned for launch in 2022.
-There is a large portfolio of missions in operations supported by the Agency including the recently launched GAIA mission.
+There is a large portfolio of missions in operations supported by the Agency including the recently launched GAIA mission launched in 2013.